gardrek/logic/design.md

   * the main body, either a unique shape or a rectangle with an identifying name
   * optional input terminals on the left side
   * optional output terminals on the right side

+The body of a component is a whole number of units wide and tall, typically two units wide and as many units tall as necessary to fit the input and output terminals, with one terminal in each category per unit.
+Input and output terminals are typically centered vertically, spaced one unit apart.

 ### Wires, Terminals, and Connection